cspace-deployment/cspace_django_project/README.md

 NOTE: if auth fails, and your password contains special characters, you may need to wrap your password in triple quotes, ie. 'PASSWORD': """mySpecial1231412!@#$$@$%%(password"""

 ##### Step 11: Install and Setup Apache Solr

+If you are going to use any of the "portals", you'll need a Solr server.

 A free, open source, blazing fast, and highly popular enterprise search platform written in Java.
 We suggest you familiarize yourself with the Solr documentation, as it will come in handy later when extending your CSpace Django Web Applications.
 You can read more about Apache Solr, here: http://lucene.apache.org/solr/resources.html#documentation.